OctopusSamples/SpaceCloner/docs/HowItWorks.md

 ## Leaves in Place
 This script was designed to be run multiple times with the same parameters.
 It isn't useful if the script is constantly overwriting / removing values each time you run it.
 It will not overwrite the following:

-- Accounts (match by name)
+- Community Step Templates (match by name)
 - Feeds (match by name)
-- Tenants (match by name)
+- Infrastructure Accounts (match by name)
-- Sensitive variables (match by name)
+- Library Variable Set Sensitive variables (match by name)
-- Community Step Templates (match by name)
-- Worker Pools (match by name)
-- Process steps (match by name)
+- Project Items
     - Channels (match by name)
+    - Deployment Process steps (match by name)
+    - Library Variable Set Sensitive variables (match by name)
     - Project Versioning Strategy (once you set it in the destination project, it keeps it)
     - Project Automatic Release Creation (once you set it in the destination project, it keeps it)
+    - Runbook Process steps (match by name)
+- Worker Pools (match by name)
 - Workers (match by name)
+- Teams (match by name)
 - Targets (match by name)
+- Tenants (match by name)

 ## Limitations
 Because this is hitting the Octopus API (and not the database) it cannot decrypt items from the Octopus Database.
 It also cannot download packages for you.